gaurav210233/simple-hyprland/docs/basic_configuration.md

 env = XDG_SESSION_TYPE,wayland
 env = XDG_SESSION_DESKTOP,Hyprland
 ```
-### Look and Feel
+#### 5. Look and Feel
-Adjust the appearance of your Hyprland environment.
-More details will be provided later, but for now, keep the settings basic.
+Adjust the appearance and behavior of your Hyprland environment.
+Detailed customization will be covered in subsequent sections.

-Change things like gaps_in, gaps_out, border_size according to your comfort.
-You can keep them as they are, as you will change them later.
+Change things like `gaps_in, gaps_out, border_size, resizing_on_border`, etc. according to your comfort.

 ```
 general {